Houses for Rent in Philadelphia, PA - 39 Rentals available

-Philadelphia’s average rent reached $1,643 in October, after a 0.7% decrease since last year.
-Renters make up 47% of Philadelphia’s households.
-Pennsylvania’s largest city is a diverse and vibrant place to live in, with apartment rents above the national average of $1,464.
+Philadelphia’s average rent reached $1,685 in April, after a 1.5% increase since last year.
+A thriving economic and cultural hub with a 44% renter share, Philadelphia is a desirable place to live and work in, with apartment prices above the national average of $1,417.
 [View Full Report]

-Philadelphia’s average rent reached $1,643 in October, after a 0.7% decrease since last year.
-Renters make up 47% of Philadelphia’s households.
-Pennsylvania’s largest city is a diverse and vibrant place to live in, with apartment rents above the national average of $1,464.
+Philadelphia’s average rent reached $1,685 in April, after a 1.5% increase since last year.
+A thriving economic and cultural hub with a 44% renter share, Philadelphia is a desirable place to live and work in, with apartment prices above the national average of $1,417.

 What it costs to rent in the largest renter hubs in the Philadelphia area

 West Chester, the city with the largest renter share (63%) in the Philadelphia area, has a $1,637 average rent, after an 4.7% annual increase.
 The second largest renter hub, Norristown, has a 62% renter share, with its apartments going for $1,375 on average (up by 1.8% since last year).
 Exton and its 52% share of renters follows, with a $1,829 average apartment price.

 Pottstown also has a 52% renter share, with apartments going for $1,241 after a 7.3% yearly increase.
 Last but not least, Bryn Mawr's 51% share of renters places it fifth among the area’s renter hubs.
 The city’s average rent reached $1,764 in April, going up by 3.8% in the past year.